‘It Was Like the End of the World’ - The Reporter's Tale From 9/11

 US President George W Bush speaks with a group of Muslim children during an event marking the Islamic holiday of Eid Al-Fitr at the White House, December 17, 2001.
 Bush read a poem to the group of young Muslim children to mark the holiday.
 [Reuters]

-Not a ‘bad’ Mohammed
+Not a ‘Bad’ Mohammed

 That day, September 11, changed everything radically for me and for journalism.
-It changed how I was perceived as “Mohammed” and I suddenly started having to somehow prove that I was not a “bad” Mohammed, even though I was a US citizen - I’d been a citizen for a long time, covering the US for a long time by then.
+It changed how I was perceived as "Mohammed,” and I suddenly started having to somehow prove that I was not a “bad” Mohammed, even though I was a US citizen—I'd been a citizen for a long time, covering the US for a long time by then.

 One of the big issues was Guantanamo Bay and I was one of the few journalists to visit it.
 On one of my trips in 2004, I went to interview the general who was running the whole place.
-We would have to cross the bay - the water body between where we stayed and the prison camps - and I was talking to a bunch of my colleagues from different US media outlets, and I said: “This island is full of Mohammeds, but I am the only Mohammed who can get in and out.”
+We would have to cross the bay—the water body between where we stayed and the prison camps—and I was talking to a bunch of my colleagues from different US media outlets, and I said: “This island is full of Mohammeds, but I am the only Mohammed who can get in and out.”

-I remember the New York Times guy said: “Oh Mohammed, if you don’t mind, can I put that in my story?”
+I remember the New York Times guy saying: “Oh Mohammed, if you don’t mind, can I put that in my story?”
 I said: “Sure!”.
 So that’s how I felt personally, just carrying the name Mohammed, covering the aftermath of September 11.

-Another time, I was at Dallas airport travelling to do a story related to 9/11 and travelling by plane had become very difficult - “Take off your socks, take off your shoes, no water, no this, no that.”
+Another time, I was at Dallas airport travelling to do a story related to 9/11 and travelling by plane had become very difficult: “Take off your socks, take off your shoes, no water, no this, no that.”
 America had lost its innocence.

-So the cameraman and I were in this long line and some airport staff were trying to push a woman in a wheelchair through the line behind me.
-Because of the noise, I couldn’t hear them speaking to me - they were asking me to move to make way for the lady in the wheelchair.
-Finally the cameraman said: “Mohammed!”, and I swear to God, the entire line of people stopped.
+So, the cameraman and I were in this long line and some airport staff were trying to push a woman in a wheelchair through the line behind me.
+Because of the noise, I couldn’t hear them speaking to me—they were asking me to move to make way for the lady in the wheelchair.
+Finally, the cameraman said: “Mohammed!”, and I swear to God, the entire line of people stopped.
 Like, you know, “Mohammed” was not supposed to fly!

 Even in a democracy, as a journalist, you can be lobbied to become a government mouthpiece.

 Professionally, it was a completely new story to cover in so many respects.
-The US Government was doing things it had not done since the Civil War - detaining people with little regard to the law or to US traditions.
+The US Government was doing things it had not done since the Civil War—detaining people with little regard to the law or to US traditions.
 There was also a surge in the extreme right-wing media.

 And, from my own observation, that was the beginning of this deep division in society in the United States.
 Maybe not during the initial time or the start of the war in Afghanistan, but by the time the war in Iraq started in 2003, it was a completely different country and I think that is going to stay with us for a while.

 It was the sort of division that had not been seen in US society since the civil war, where people just cannot see the other side.
-They cannot agree on anything - on the vaccines or COVID-19.
+They cannot agree on anything—on the vaccines or COVID-19.
 Even the wars.
 The Democrats supported Afghanistan but were vehemently opposed to the Iraq war.
-The Republicans were all the way for the Iraq war but they didn’t care all that much about Afghanistan until now, for political reasons.
+The Republicans were all the way for the Iraq war, but they didn’t care all that much about Afghanistan until now, for political reasons.

-The US has changed profoundly and I think that division coming from that one day - September 11 - not only affected the world at large and brought about two wars, but also all this waste of human lives and money.
+The US has changed profoundly, and I think that division coming from that one day—September 11—not only affected the world at large and brought about two wars, but also all this waste of human lives and money.

 Mohammed Alami Washington Correspondent